 “It’s not only the mercury and toxins, but the commercial fisheries pillaging the oceans,” asserted Della Pietra in front of his nascent eatery one afternoon.
 “And then there’s the eggs and dairy: I hadn’t realized that cows have to be pregnant to produce milk.
 They carry the babies and then post-birth they’re ripped away from their mothers.
 The males are put in tiny crates to make veal.”

 Chef Jaramillo, meanwhile, had to wait until he left Colombia to fully commit to a vegan diet, as he explained during a brief work break.

-For Jaramillo, some of those options include select items at Venezuelan bar Santa Salsa, Queen of Falafel and Toad Style just over the border in Bed-Stuy.
+For Jaramillo, some of those options on his days off include select items at Venezuelan bar Santa Salsa, Queen of Falafel and Toad Style just over the border in Bed-Stuy.

 “Oh, and Burger King,” laughed Jaramillo.
 “Because they have a good Impossible Burger—White Castle, too.”